personalrobotics/OpenChisel/README.md

 * ROS OpenCV [cv_bridge](http://wiki.ros.org/cv_bridge)

 ### A note on PCL
 Unfortunately, PCL 1.7x (the standard PCL included in current versions of ROS) doesn't work with C++11.
-This project makes heavy use of C++11, so in order to use Chisel, you will have to download and install PCL 1.8 from source, and compile it with C++11 enabled.
+This project makes  use of C++11, so in order to use Chisel, you will have to download and install PCL 1.8 from source, and compile it with C++11 enabled.

 1. Download PCL 1.8 from here: https://github.com/PointCloudLibrary/pcl
 2. Modify line 91 of `CMakeLists.txt` in PCL to say `SET(CMAKE_CXX_FLAGS "-Wall -std=c++11 ...`